andreasabel/inCode/entry/verified-instances-in-haskell.md

 `a ~> f c`, which allows it to be partially applied.
 The rest (including the `Apply`) instance is how you hook it into the defunctionalization process.

-Without further ado, let’s see some sample implementations.
+Let’s see some sample implementations.

 ``` {.haskell}
 $(singletons [d|